S.Korea doubles coronavirus rescue package to $80 bln

 More than 210,000 small businesses have applied for "emergency loans" the government offered earlier this month, FSC chief regulator Eun Sung-soo said in a news conference.
 The coronavirus pandemic has led to shutdowns at auto factories and dealerships in the United States and Europe, which are expected to affect South Korean automakers such as Hyundai Motor Co and Kia Motors Corp .

 South Korea reported 76 new coronavirus cases on Tuesday, maintaining a downward trend in new infections and raising hopes that Asia's largest outbreak outside China may be slowing.
 The daily tally brought the country's total infections to 9,037, according to the Korea Centers for Disease Control and Prevention (KCDC).
-The death toll rose by two to 120.
+The death toll rose by seven to 125.

 It marked the 13th straight day the country has posted new infections of around 100 or less.
 South Korea on Monday reported its lowest number of new cases since the peak of 909 recorded on Feb.
 29. ($1 = 1,253.9300 won)